MikailaAkeredolu/PcLab/README.md

 - Create the following properties/instance variables as well as getters, constructors...int width; int height; int depth;

 ### Part 6 - Main class:
-- Create an instance/Object of Type PC2
+- Create an instance/Object of Type PC
 - Call the description() method on the pc object3
 - Invoke the powerUp() method method on the pc object